 Erased Season 2 Release Date: When Will it Premiere?

 ‘Erased’ season 1 released on January 8, 2016 and it came to an end two months later on March 25, 2016, after airing a total of 12 episodes.
 It hasn’t really been too long since the first season came out, so there could be a possibility, considering the fact that fans are still talking about it.
 Even so, one major problem is the lack of material for a Boku dake ga Inai Machi season 2 because the author of the source material stopped writing beyond a volume 7.
 However, another author named Hajime Ninomae wrote his own version of a novel continuation that fits right in with the loose ends of the first season.
 So there is some hope for a new season but as of now, there is no word on it anywhere.
-All we can do now is to remain optimistic about it and expect release of ‘Erased’ season 2 somewhere towards the end of 2020 or early 2021.
+All we can do now is to remain optimistic about it and expect a release of ‘Erased’ season 2 somewhere towards the end of 2021.

 Erased English Dub: